-I was born and raised in Fairfield, Connecticut.
-At age 12, my family moved to Frederick, Maryland where I attended and graduated from the Maryland School for the Deaf.
-After high school, I went to Gallaudet University to play basketball and graduated with a Bachelor’s degree in Chemistry.
-I am currently working on my Master’s in Environmental Science with a goal of obtaining a PhD in Toxicology and becoming a full-time researcher.
-The Bridges Program is beyond an amazing opportunity that will help me to explore different areas of science and achieve my goals as a deaf scientist.
+Andrea was born and raised in Fairfield, Connecticut.
+At age 12, her family moved to Frederick, Maryland, where she attended the Maryland School for the Deaf.
+After graduating from MSD, Andrea went to Gallaudet University to play basketball and graduated with a Bachelor’s degree in Chemistry.
+She is currently working on her Master’s in Environmental Science with a goal of obtaining a PhD in Toxicology and becoming a full-time researcher.
+Andrea feels the Rochester Bridges to the Doctorate program offers her a beyond-amazing opportunity to explore different areas of science and achieve her goals as a deaf scientist.

-I was raised in Rochester, NY.
-I come from a deaf family.
-I have an AS degree in Laboratory Science Technology from NTID, and a BS degree in Environmental Science from RIT.
-I am currently working on a MS degree in Environmental Science at RIT.
-My current research project with Dr. Todd Pagano is to investigate the chemical components in the vapors of electronic cigarettes and how they impact lung health.
-After I receive my master’s degree, I plan to enter a Ph.D. program in Toxicology.
-The Bridges Program is helping me with the transition from graduate school to my chosen Ph.D. program.
-There are not many Deaf scientists with doctorate degrees, so I want to prove to everybody that Deaf people can accomplish this goal.
-Having a Ph.D. will improve my future by providing more opportunities: working for the government, becoming a professor, or being an independent researcher.
-My dream would be to work for the government for a number of years, then become a professor at a university or high school.
-As a professor, I would like to continue to conduct research, and mentor students to provide them with valuable research experience.
+Gloria says the Bridges program helped her with the transition from graduate school to her chosen PhD program.
+There are not many Deaf scientists with doctorate degrees, so she wants to prove to everybody that Deaf people can accomplish this goal.
+Having a Ph.D. will improve her future by providing more opportunities: working for the government, becoming a professor, or being an independent researcher.
+Her dream would be to work for the government for a number of years, then become a professor at a university or high school.
+As a professor, she would like to continue to conduct research, and mentor students to provide them with valuable research experience.